dhaasler/madcuba-roi-import-tool/README.md

 ## How to use

+> A cube or map must opened and its window selected before running this macro.

-Click on the tool icon in the toolbar and a window will appear asking the user to select the ROI file from CARTA or CASA.
+Click on the tool icon in the toolbar and a window will appear asking the user to select the .crtf file from CARTA or CASA.
 The tool will automatically convert the ROI and create the selection in MADCUBA.